MichalOpoka/ecfr/cfr/title-12-Banks-Banking/chapter-II-Federal-Reserve-System/subchapter-A-Board-Governors-Federal-Reserve-System/part-229-Availability-Funds-Collection-Checks-Regulation-CC/subpart-A-General/section-229.2.md

 (ii) *Uniform Commercial Code, Code,* or *U.C.C.* means the Uniform Commercial Code as adopted in a state.

-(jj) *United States* means the states, including the District of Columbia, the U.S. Virgin Islands, and Puerto Rico.
+(jj) *United States* means the states, including the District of Columbia, the U.S. Virgin Islands, American Samoa, the Commonwealth of the Northern Mariana Islands, Guam, and Puerto Rico.

 (kk) *Unit of general local government* means any city, county, parish, town, township, village, or other general purpose political subdivision of a state.
 The term does not include special purpose units of government, such as school districts or water districts.